Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 Enabled communication between the two clients through a server, where a client knows if it is it's turn, then sends a move to the server which sends the move to the other client.

 ### 2024-01-10 - Server client constant communication
-Enabled the clients to constantly send moves to eachother until one exits through a main server - 20 mins.
+Enabled the clients to constantly send moves to each other until one exits through a main server - 20 mins.
+Worked on sending game moves and storing and displaying the board for each client.

 ## Benjamin Goihman